-Next we apply the LLEnsF to the same sequence of observations as in the baseline EnsKF example, and define the observation neighborhoods to consist of three adjoining state variables.
+Next we apply the LLEnsF to the same sequence of states and observations as in the baseline EnsKF example, and define the observation neighborhoods to consist of three adjoining state variables.
 Thus, at each assimilation cycle, the scalar observation y_j updates the observation neighborhood $x^{[k]} = (x{k-1 \mod 40}, x_k, x{k+1 \mod 40})$, where k = 2j - 1.
-Using these observation neighborhoods, the LLensF was found to be a stable filter but did not perform as well as the EnsKF.
+Using these observation neighborhoods the LLEnsF was found to be a stable filter, i.e., the posterior ensemble mean did not diverge from the true state during any prolonged assimilation sequences.
+However, LLEnsF did not perform as well as EnsKF, with an approximate 33% increase in RMSE over the 2000 assimilation cycles.

-There are at least two reasons the LLensF does not perform as well as the EnsKF in these simulations.
+There are two reasons the LLEnsF does not perform as well as the EnsKF in these simulations.
 The first is that, by assumption, observations affect the update of only three state variables in the LLEnsF, while in the EnsKF each scalar observation can provide information about the entire state vector.
-The second reason is that the LLEnsF does not guarantee that adjoining observation neighborhoods are sampled in manner that respects the prior relationships among state variables in different neighborhoods.
+Hence, although the LLEnsF produces an improved estimate of the state when only spatially local information is used, the EnsKF allows the entire data vector to impact the estimate of the state.
+The second reason is that samples in adjoining neighborhoods may not be smooth.
 For example, posterior samples produced in the observation neighborhood $\mathbf{x}^{[1]}$ by assimilating y_1 may be not be "smooth" with those produced in the observation neighborhood $\mathbf{x}^{[3]}$ by assimilation of y_2 .
-Thus, it is possible that the LLensF yields posterior sample states that are disjointed between observation neighborhoods.